-This Guideline applies to Transport for NSW and its Contractors working on the Western Harbour Tunnel, Warringah Freeway Upgrade (WHT & WFU) and Early Work projects (the Projects).
+This Guideline applies to Transport for NSW (Transport) and its contractors working on the Western Harbour Tunnel and Warringah Freeway Upgrade (the Project).
 This guideline is intended to provide clear guidance on the eligibility criteria for alternative accommodation (AA) and consistency in approaches across multiple contractors.
-It is expected that Contractors will develop their own alternative accommodation strategy, policy or procedure in accordance with this guideline.
+It is expected that contractors will develop their own alternative accommodation strategy, policy or procedure in accordance with this guideline.